-A number of international management efforts and agreements exist that are relevant to the sound chemicals management and GHS implementation.
-A new policy framework for international action on chemicals management is the Strategic Approach to International Chemicals Management (SAICM).2 The importance of implementing the GHS is recognised in the Overarching Policy Strategy (OPS) of SAICM.
-GHS is also included as a SAICM work area in the Global Plan of Action, including eight distinct activities.
-The Rotterdam Convention, which allows countries to monitor and control trade in certain hazardous chemicals, has close links to hazard identification and communication issues and the GHS.
+A number of international management efforts and agreements exist that are relevant to the sound chemicals management and GHS implementation:

+- The importance of implementing the GHS is recognised in the Overarching Policy Strategy (OPS) of the Strategic Approach to International Chemicals Management (SAICM), which is a policy framework for chemicals management (www.saicm.org) GHS is also included as a SAICM work area in the Global Plan of Action, including eight distinct activities. - The Rotterdam Convention, which allows countries to monitor and control trade in certain hazardous chemicals, has close links to hazard identification and communication issues and the GHS.
 The Convention requires countries to ensure that chemicals used for occupational purposes have safety data sheets that follow an internationally recognised format.
-The international standard and format for SDS and labels can be seen as references to the GHS.
-Additionally, the Stockholm Convention encourages parties to use the SDS, reports and other means of communication.
-The Basel Convention, which deals with the transboundary movement of hazardous waste, has established a correspondence working group with the UNSCEGHS in order to further promote synergies among the two bodies.
-The ILO Convention 170 also refers to the importance of evaluating chemical hazards and providing hazard information, especially in the workplace.
-Finally, the International Organisation for Standardization has developed a standard format for safety data sheets in order to establish uniformity.
+The international standard and format for SDS and labels can be seen as references to the GHS. - The Stockholm Convention encourages parties to use the SDS, reports and other means of communication. - The Basel Convention, which deals with the transboundary movement of hazardous waste, has established a correspondence working group with the UNSCEGHS in order to further promote synergies among the two bodies. - The ILO Convention 170 also refers to the importance of evaluating chemical hazards and providing hazard information, especially in the workplace. - The International Organisation for Standardization has developed a standard format for safety data sheets in order to establish uniformity.
 The ISO SDS has adopted the 16-heading SDS format of the GHS.